Language access makes managing your translator’s access rights fast, easy, and efficient. A short how-to.

 When inviting a new translator, their Language access can be set through the Invitation settings:

-If the translator is already a member of your account, their Language access (among roles, projects, and teams) can be set/edited by going to the People section, clicking the cogwheel next to their username and then clicking Edit next to Language access:
+If the translator is already a member of your organization, their Language access (among roles, projects, and teams) can be set/edited by going to the People section, clicking the cogwheel next to their username and then clicking Edit next to Language access:

 Overwriting access on the project level